alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 # Finetuning of LLM (model: T5-3b) on single GPU using QLoRA for summarization task.

-The recent emergence of fine-tuning methods such as QLoRA that can run on a single GPU has made this approach much more accessible.
-We will start by loading the model and quantize it using BitsAndBytes package from HuggingFace.
-Then we will use QLoRA, that help us fine-tune LoRA adaptater on top of frozen quantize model.
-Thanks to the use of 4bits model we will be able to run training on a single GPUs.
+Large Language Models (LLMs) signify a significant advancement in the field of natural language processing and AI.
+Models such as OpenAI’s GPT-4 and Google’s Gemini have demonstrated human-like performance across a wide array of tasks involving text, images, and video.
+However, the training process for LLMs demands extensive computing resources, thereby restricting their development to a handful of tech giants and research groups.
+To mitigate this challenge, Quantized LoRA (Low-Rank Adaptation) provides an efficient method for fine-tuning LLMs.
+This approach enables smaller organizations and individual developers to customize LLMs for specific tasks.
+QLoRA optimizes the performance and memory usage of transformer-based models by reducing memory footprint through quantization of adapter parameters to lower precision formats.
+This process enhances inference speed and scalability while retaining adaptation flexibility.
+Initially, we load the model and apply quantization using the BitsAndBytes package from HuggingFace.
+Subsequently, we utilize QLoRA to fine-tune the LoRA adapter on top of the frozen quantized model.
+This configuration enables us the training of T5 model with three billion parameters on a single GPU.

 ## Usage:
 The code is built using the NVIDIA container image of Pytorch, release 23.10, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 The code is built using the following libraries: